riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 \

-# Algorithms for solving the ILP
+## Algorithms for solving the ILP

 As the relaxed solution cannot be implemented in practice (this would require the possibility to schedule two users on the same channel), we tackle in this section the ILP problem (when the power budget is an integer).
-Unfortunately, the greedy algorithm can be arbitrarily bad in this case.
-Although there is an improved greedy algorithm for this problem, this is only a 1/2-approximation.
 We are looking here for an optimal solution by first relying on Dynamic Programming (DP).

 ## Dynamic Programming Solution